 The answer is: Sustainability!
 But what exactly does that mean?

-The term sustainability originally comes from forestry: The noble Hans Carl von Carlowitz demanded around 1700 a „sustainable use” of fuel.
-He demanded that everyone should be allowed to take from forest only as much wood as could grow in the forest through afforestation.
+The term sustainability originally comes from forestry: The noble Hans Carl von Carlowitz demanded a „sustainable use” of fuel around 1700.
+He demanded that everyone should only be allowed to take as much wood from the forest that one could regrow through reforestation.
 His plan to secure wood in the long term is still considered ground breaking today.

 Even today it is possible and important to act sustainably in everyday life: A careful use of resources is necessary so that we do not live at the expense of the environment and future generations.

-Maderas Holztechnik GmbH attaches great importance to the preservation of our environment and especially of our forests.
-Therefore, it is very important to us to prove the sustainable approach of our company.
+Maderas Holztechnik GmbH puts great importance to the preservation of our environment and especially of our forests.
+Therefore, it is very important for us to prove the sustainable approach of our company.